ralphjsmit/laravel-seo/README.md

 > [!TIP]
 > When adding a new schema, you can check the [documentation here](https://developers.google.com/search/docs/appearance/structured-data/faqpage) to know what keys to add.

-> [!TIP]
-> After generating the structured data, it is always a good idea to [test your website with Google's rich result validator](https://search.google.com/test/rich-results).

 ### Pre-configured Schema: Article and BreadcrumbList

-To help you get started with structured data, we added 2 preconfigured schema:
+To help you get started with structured data, we added 3 preconfigured schema that you can modify using fluent methods.
+The following types are available:

 1. `Article`
 2. `BreadcrumbList`
+3. `FAQPage`

 ### Article schema markup

-You can add a pre-configured article with the `withArticle` method, this will generate a fully filled Article JSON schema using the values from your `SEOData` instance.

-> [!NOTE]
-> Check the Google documentation about [Article](https://developers.google.com/search/docs/appearance/structured-data/article)
+To enable structured data, you need to use the schema property of the SEOData class.
+To automatically generate `Article` schema markup, use the `->addArticle()` method:

 ```php